 Table 11 below highlights the top 10 therapeutic drug categories by percent of beneficiaries who had a denied non-preferred claim and did not have a subsequent paid claim within the therapeutic drug category for all PDL applicable therapeutic drug categories.
-Of the top 10 therapeutic drug categories listed in Table 11, two did not have any PDL changes during the study period: Otic, anti-infectives & anesthetics and Nasal preparations, antibiotics.
-Additionally, there was one new drug category within the top 10 listed in Table 11: Antibiotics, inhaled.
+Of the top 10 therapeutic drug categories listed in Table 11, two categories had no PDL changes during the study period: H. Pylori treatment and Otic anti-infectives & anesthetics.